 Baptist Health believes it’s important for you to take an active part in your healthcare.
 That’s why we’ve provided you with this list of Patient Rights and Responsibilities.
 By becoming familiar with these points, you can better participate in your care and act as a vital part of the healthcare team.
-If you have any questions or concerns about your rights and responsibilities, please call any of the numbers listed on the back.
+If you have any questions or concerns about your rights and responsibilities, please contact us.

 If there is a concern about patient care and safety at any of our facilities, The Joint Commission asks that you first contact the appropriate Baptist Health representative (see contact information).

 If you believe the concerns have not been resolved, please notify The Joint Commission in writing at the Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, IL 60181.
 At www.jointcommission.org, using the "Report a Patient Safety Event" link in the "Action Center" on the home page of the website.

 As a patient you have the right to: